-A snapshot overview of schools in Luxembourg that are considered (although not necessarily chosen) by English-speaking expats.
+A snapshot: schools in Luxembourg considered (but not necessarily chosen) by English-speaking expats.

 International School of Luxembourg (pending)

-Founded in 1963 to provide an American education for the children of locally based global company executives.
+Founded in 1963 to provide an American education, for the children of locally based global company executives.
 Now offering an English education to students from nearly 50 different nationalities with a comprehensive EAL programme.
-Divided into a (new) Lower and Upper School on Campus Geesseknapchen (home to several educational establishments).
-Accredited by the Council of International Schoools (CIS) and the Middle States Association of Schools and Colleges (MSA).
+Divided into a (new) lower and upper School on Campus Geesseknapchen (home to several educational establishments).
+Accredited by the Council of International Schools (CIS) and the Middle States Association of Schools and Colleges (MSA).

-Adapted National Curriculum for England/IGCSEs/ A-Level; ages 3-18; co-ed; day; independent; private non-profit; 820 pupils
+Adapted National Curriculum for England/ IGCSE/ A Level; ages 3-18; co-ed; day; independent; private non-profit; 820 students

 Located in Hamm, close to the city centre, the school teaches an all-English curriculum to students from over 50 nationalities.
-Consistently achieving exam scores above the average for independent UK schools, although the number of A* at A-Level was slightly lower in 2019.
+Consistently achieving exam scores above the average for independent UK schools, although the number of A* at A Level was slightly lower recently.
 One of only three schools worldwide to have passed the COBIS Patron's Accreditation and Compliance Survey.
-Regularly inspected by the Independent Schools Inspectorate (ISI), always passing with flying colours.
+Regularly inspected by the Independent Schools Inspectorate (ISI) for British Schools Overseas (BSO), always passing with flying colours.

-The schools below have been brought to our attention but until we have more reports from parents, we are unable to consider reviewing them.
+These schools have been brought to our attention but until we have more reports from parents, we are unable to consider reviewing them.

-One of thirteen European schools, it is located on two all-through campuses in different areas of Luxembourg.
-The allocation of campus on enrolment is automatic, dependent on the the child's mother tongue.
+One of thirteen European schools, this one is located on two all-through campuses in different areas of Luxembourg.
+The allocation of campus on enrolment is automatic, dependent on the child's mother tongue.
 Jointly authorised by the Luxembourg national government and the European Union.
-The same curriculum throughout on both campuses, but classes taught in the students' mother tongue.
+The same curriculum throughout on both campuses, but all classes taught in the student’s mother tongue.

-Result of a merger between the French School of Luxembourg and the Lycée Vauban.
+The result of a merger between the French School of Luxembourg and the Lycée Vauban.
 Opened in 2017 on a brand-new campus in the Gasperich district to the south of Luxembourg.
 Providing an all-French education to students from close on 40 different nationalities.
-2018 Bac results an improvement on 2017 with approximately one third scoring a 'tres bien'.
+Recent Baccalaureate results on the way up, with approximately one third scoring a 'très bien'.

 Bilingual (French/German) nursery and primary school in Strassen (close to the capital).
-Made up of four classes with an average of 25 pupils.
-There is a restaurant, gym. music room and pupils' kitchen, all set in a villa surrounded by a playground and well-kept gardens.
+Made up of four classes with an average of 25 pupils per class.
+There is a restaurant, gym. music room and pupils' kitchen, all set in a villa, surrounded by a playground and well-kept gardens.

-Waldorf curriculum/National Curriculum for England/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit
+Waldorf curriculum/ adapted National Curriculum for England/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit

 Located in Limpertsberg and offering a multi-lingual education.
-Classes in pre-school, taught in Luxembourgish, followed by in German in primary school with the early introduction of French and English, morphing into French in secondary school.
-One of four international schools in Luxembourg to provide the IB Diploma in French.
+Classes in pre-school, taught in Luxembourgish, followed by German in primary school, together with the early introduction of French and English, morphing into French in secondary school.
+One of four international schools in Luxembourg to provide the International Baccalaureate Diploma, taught in French.